Chef Schafer is often called a “chef’s chef” due to her classical French training, respect for her purveyors, and quiet daily pursuit of excellence.

 Sarah’s understanding of the important relationship between restaurant and community, she credits to her long working relationship with iconic restaurateur Danny Meyer, whom she considers her mentor.
 Sarah’s commitment to community includes acting as Chef Chair for Taste of the Nation Portland, and hosting the annual Fall No Kid Hungry dinner at Irving Street Kitchen, both of which benefit Share Our Strength, whose mission it is to end childhood hunger in America.
 To date, her efforts have raised over $250,000.
 By using her talents to help benefit the community, Chef Schafer’s love of cooking comes full circle.

-Chef Schafer is known for her soulful approach to food deeply rooted in slow cooking and a commitment to fresh, seasonal ingredients.
+Chef Schafer is known for her soulful approach to food deeply rooted in slow cooking and for her unwavering commitment to the highest standards of conduct.